salihkilicli/salihkilicli.github.io/README.md

 # Data Science Portfolio Website

 This is my portfolio and blog site which can be reached @ https://salihkilicli.github.io/.
-You can create your own avatar using https://avatarmaker.com/.

 ![](https://github.com/salihkilicli/salihkilicli.github.io/blob/master/website.gif)

 The webpage was built on Hugo's [Toha](https://themes.gohugo.io/toha/) theme and the creator of the theme is [Emruz Hossain](https://github.com/hossainemruz/).
+The avatar is created using **avatarmaker**, you can create your own avatar using https://avatarmaker.com/.

 Notes: